socal760/neighborhoods/README.md

 Then open your text editor and use it to open the `haiku.csv` file in our project directory.

-Then come up with a haiku.
+Remember these are **place** haikus.
+So pick a place and then come up with a haiku.

 **This is the hard part.** Traditional Japanese Haiku are "short poems about a fleeting moment in nature" with no specific syllabic constraints.
 Less traditionaly, American haiku's tend to follow a rigid three line "5-7-5" syllable format and tend to be about whatever.
 Either way, don't fret too much.
 Any issues with your haiku will be addressed in our forthcoming rigourous *haiku pull request* process. :wink:

+**This is the easy part.** We'll need the latitude and longitude of your place to be able to plot it on the map.
+There are lots of ways to find lat/lon.
+Try this on: http://itouchmap.com/latlong.html

-Once you've come up with a haiku, enter it into the haiku.csv in a similar format to the existing haiku.
+Once you've decided on a place, found it's lat/lon, and come up with a haiku, enter it into the haiku.csv in a similar format to the existing haiku.

 ```
 github,haiku,latitude,longitude